opensaucerer/68.1154853/readme.md

 I should also mention that most of the implementations in this project are made from the ground up to simply demonstrate my understanding of the concepts.
 In a real-world scenario, I wouldn't go such route unless it is absolutely necessary rather I would use a library or framework that has been tested and proven to work.

-## Projections

-I apologize that the submission of this project happened toward the end of the 8 hours time frame.
-I wasn't feeling too well and had to take a break during the process.
-I do hope you understand.
-I think I spent just about 4 hours actually working on the project.

-I also did not make commits as I went along which ideally isn't the best practice as I was trying to get the project done as quickly as possible.

 I also started working on a test suite implementation but couldn't really compound on it.
 It was really just a thought I had and decided to experiment with it.

 ## Fun Facts

-The repository name `perfection-loveday-68.1154853` has an easter egg.
+The repository name `68.1154853` has an easter egg.
 The number `68.1154853` is the number of Bitcoins present within the Genesis address as of Sep 18, 2019